PratikGawade/web-app/Readme.md

 ## This is a python based webapp with Flask in backend

 - The application is writen in python
-- It shall be deployed in GKE